ResearchandDestroy/PACS-Recon-Flashcards/README.md

 Just download and install `Anki`.
 Then `import` the `PACS-Recon.apkg` flashcard deck to get started!

-### This is not just an educational tool..
-This can also be used for quick reference while working in the field.
+#### This is not just an _educational tool_..
+It can also be used for quick reference while working in the field.

 #### Please keep in mind that this may contain errors..
 If you find an error please let me know!
 #### There are also certainly more PACS brands/product lines I have not included (or am aware of) yet..
 See the list below for more information.